What are anaemia and vitamin B12 deficiency?

 These are caused by the reduced amount of oxygen in the body.

-- Common symptoms include tiredness, lethargy, feeling faint, becoming breathless.
+- Common symptoms include tiredness, lethargy, feeling faint, and becoming breathless.

 - Less common symptoms include headaches, a 'thumping heart' (palpitations), altered taste, loss of appetite, and ringing in the ears (tinnitus).